 Inspired by abstract expressionism and fuelled by spirituality and mysticism from eastern and western philosophies, Tiffany Wong’s artistic practice is a culmination of her Asian-Canadian identity and her relationship with the unseen world.

 Consisting of mostly pastel colours with pops of saturated colour, her gestural abstractions laud an understated beauty influenced by the Japanese concept of wabi-sabi.
-Tiffany chooses to work abstractedly, without the distraction of any overtly recognizable imagery, leaving the experience of viewing her paintings highly personal and different for each viewer.
-The mark-making can range from careful to frantic and is usually made with pencils, markers, spray-paint and acrylic paint.
-The marks get painted over, crossed out, layered with watery layers of paint, covered with gold leaf or more recently, embroidered shapes.
+She works abstractedly, without the distraction of any overtly recognizable imagery, leaving the experience of viewing her paintings highly personal and different for each viewer.
+Through her quiet and sometimes frantic mark-making and contrasting colour choices, she expresses dualities; joy and melancholy, solitude and connectedness, isolation and intimacy and youth and decay.
+Tiffany’s work retains a sense of secrecy; she edits judiciously and her marks get layered with transparent coats of paint, covered with gold leaf or more recently, embroidered shapes.
 She works backwards in this sense, choosing intuitively what to obscure and what to accentuate; the process is meditative and forgiving.
-As a result, her pieces impart the same kindness while revealing deeper truths .
+Her pieces impart the same kindness while giving the viewer a sense of closure that doesn’t always exist in life.